casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ## Deploy {#deploy}

-A deploy; an item containing a smart contract along with the requester's signature(s).
+A Deploy; an item containing a smart contract along with the requester's signature(s).

 Required properties: